coolsamson7/service/README.md

 This is _clumsy_ and against some major architectural principles like separation of concern, etc.

-Talking about modularization: Spring assumes that the basis for clustering services is an application which is wrong in my mind.
+Talking about modularization: Spring assumes that the basis for clustering services is an application which is _wrong_ in my mind.
 Teams split up work by working on different modules.
 It should be a deployment aspect at the very end how modules are mapped to processes.
 So we bascially need a smaller building block!

 The following design ideas or principles where the basis of the implemented architecture:

 - we want to program against simple interfaces and are not interested in protocol level details
 - we don't want to care where the implementation is.
-It could be remote, it could be local as well.
+It could be remote, but it could be local as well.
 - depending on a specific deployment scenarios - e.g class path - different remoting situations should be possible.
 - remote service calls are transparently routed based on a central registry that keeps track of running services
 - services allow different protocols for remoting, which they expose as meta-data
-- typical health checks are executed in order to valdidate the health of individual services
+- typical health checks are executed in order to validate the health of individual services
 - changes in the topology - due to died or newly started services - should be handled transparently
 - every component is able to compute and return the full meta-data concerning its hosted services ( service-signatures, model-information, etc. )